ConRoXP/ConRoXP/README.md

 # Hello there 😁

 My name is Robert and I am a graduate of the National & Kapodistrian University of Athens with a BSc in Economics (2018-2023).
-Ever since I started learning programming using pseudocode in High School, I felt like my calling was in computers and programming even if my life ended up taking a different direction at the time.
+Currently I am fullfilling my dream of becoming an Electronic Engineer in the department of Computer Science and Engineering
-After graduating, I passed the neccessary exams to earn my spot in the department of Computer Science and Engineering at the University of West Attica in late 2023 and now I am fullfilling my dream of becoming an Electronic Engineer.
+at the University of West Attica.

 I am particularly interested in 👀:
 • `Programming Languages` (I really enjoy learning new ones)